-In 2010, the median monthly cost of a nursing home stay in the United States was $7,001.
+In 2018, the median monthly cost of a semi-private nursing home stay in the United States was $7,441.
+A private Nursing home cost was $8,365.
 Fees can be paid for out of private funds, long-term care insurance policies, and/or Medicare and Medicaid.

 Over the past several decades, more and more end-of-life care options have been offered by hospice agencies and programs.

 Hospice care is for anyone diagnosed with a terminal illness who has exhausted all curative medical care and has six months or less to live.
 It may be provided at an individual’s home, a hospital, a hospice facility or a nursing home.
 In addition to palliative care, hospice includes emotional and spiritual support for patients and their families.

 Medicare is the primary payer for more than 80% of hospice patients in the country.
 Medicare covers 100% of medications and necessary medical supplies used during hospice care.
 Hospice can also be covered under private insurance, employer-sponsored policies and via programs of the Veterans Administration and the Department of Defense.

 Additional Senior Health Care Options

 The Partnership for Long-Term Care is a program available in 43 states that combines private long-term care insurance and Medicaid long-term care coverage.
 The partnership helps potential users of Medicaid retain more of their assets while still being eligible for coverage.